ArchanaRohilla/School_District_Analysis/README.md

 - Tools : Python 3.7.6, Pandas, Jupyter Notebook

 ## Summary of Analysis
-1.After creating the district summary and school summary data-frames, the analysis of the district schools shows that:
+1. After creating the district summary and school summary data-frames, the analysis of the district schools shows that:
 - The top 5 performing schools are charter type whereas the bottom 5 performing schools are district type.
 The “Thomas High School” is the second amongst the top 5 performing schools.
 One of the reasons for this is that the charter type schools have lesser number of students than the district type schools.
 - The school performance based on the spending per student shows that the overall passing percentage is highest for the schools having spending per student < $584.
 The schools whose spending per student is $645-675 have the lowest overall percentage.
 - The school performance based on the size of the school shows that the small and medium size schools have the high overall passing percentage than the large size schools.
 - The school performance based on the type of school shows that the charter type of schools has the higher overall passing percentage than the district type schools.

-2.The grades of the ninth graders at Thomas High School have been changed.
+2. The grades of the ninth graders at Thomas High School have been changed.
 The task was to:
 - Correct the students' names so there are no professional prefixes or suffixes.
 - Replace the reading and math scores for ninth graders at Thomas High School with NaN.
 - Merge the clean student data with the school dataset.